AdamJHowell/JavaLinkUtilization/README.md

 20 - I haven't made any major changes, but I have most of the comments complete.
 I think that I will ditch the SNMPInterfaceDelta class, and just return an ObservableList of <String, String>.

+21 - Added an icon for the application.
+Moved some files into 'model' and 'view' subdirectories.
+I have nearly finished the FXML layout.

+22 - I've tinkered around with switching to FXML instead of Java layout.
+I still have not made the switch.

+23 - I've rounded the utilization output to 3 decimal places.

+24 - I finally have the stats displayed in a TableView.
+I think that I may have this program nearly finished.
+I still want to switch to true FXML, and to have the option to save the output.

+25 - Put the parseLong() in a try/catch block.